nf-s/tas-convict-datavis-d3/README.md

 - This needs a dedicated GPU to work properly!

-    - If you have a hybrid GPU you can check which one is being utilised at [WebGL Report](http://webglreport.com/?v=1) (the current GPU is also printed to console).
+    - If you have a hybrid GPU you can check which one is being utilised at [WebGL Report](http://webglreport.com/?v=1) (the current GPU is also printed to console)
     - If the wrong GPU is being used, you must assign **High Performance** graphics to your web browser - see [Assign graphics performance preferences to Windows 10 programs](https://www.ghacks.net/2018/11/30/assign-graphics-performance-preferences-windows-10-programs/)
     - If you have a NVIDIA card, there may also be **Run with graphics processor** context menu option (which can be [enabled](https://forums.geforce.com/default/topic/520731/pc-games/can-39-t-find-34-run-with-graphics-processor-34-option/post/3698089/#3698089))